March 24, 1896–January 24, 1975

 While teaching in Austin in the 1930s, Brewer shared some of his tales with folklorist J. Frank Dobie.
 Impressed, Dobie arranged for their publication under the title Juneteenth.

-Many more books followed, filled with tales that Brewer learned firsthand from Texas's former slaves and their descendants.
+Many more books followed, filled with folk tales that Brewer learned firsthand from people formerly enslaved in Texas and their descendants.
 Recorded in the dialect of their tellers, the stories revolve around preachers and overseers, husbands and wives, reflecting the hardship and humor of the "coming-up times" after slavery.

 Humanities Texas provided grant funding for Goin' On, a short film by William McRae on J. Mason Brewer's life and contributions.
 Released in 1981 by Alamira Productions, the film was produced by the Texas Folklore Society and the Texas Commission on the Arts and Humanities.
 It is available via interlibrary loan.